 Hugh Grant also voiced a similar disappointment: “It’s sad we couldn’t have filmed more of it here.”
 That was a quote from a Q&A session with the film’s director and star after they premiered the film on the Binghamton campus, as revealed in a campus magazine article.
 Lawrence and Grant addressed the Binghamton absence right up front during the Q&A, with the director stating, “We had no money,” and that it would have been more expensive to shoot in Binghamton rather than shooting the film around New York City.

 The film does do a good job of promoting Binghamton University, but it’s a bummer that we didn’t see more of the actual campus itself — or its library!
-This BU blog article reveals that a lot of the campus scenes were filmed using Long Island University’s C.W.
+A lot of the campus scenes were filmed using Long Island University’s C.W.
 Post campus as a makeshift Binghamton campus.

 Movie magic revealed… is ignorance bliss then after all? 😉

 - The Rewrite.
 Dir.
 Marc Lawrence.
 Perf.
 Hugh Grant, Marisa Tomei, J.K.
 Simmons, Allison Janney.
 Castle Rock Entertainment, 2014.